HostNation/hostnation/stories/new-we-are-live-in-manchester.md

 “I feel strongly about how important it is that we as a society work hard to break down borders and barriers, and stop the entire idea that there is an 'us and them'.
 HostNation offers a simple way for each of us to help that happen.
 I love the idea that through friendship there is the potential for social and cultural exchange and integration.
 It can only enrich our society.
 It’s exciting!”

-**To find out more about befriending, read some our stories here.**
+**To find out more about befriending, read some our stories <a target="_blank" rel="noreferrer noopener" href="https://www.hostnation.org.uk/stories/the-primary-school-head-and-the-eritrean-teessider">here ></a>

 **Find our registration form here.**